ajpgarner/moment/README.md

 `localizing_matrix`: Generates a localizing matrix for a supplied set of Hermitian operators and monomial expression.

+`make_explicit`: Converts a full probability distribution into a list of explicit symbol assignments for the locality and inflation scenarios.

 `moment_matrix`: Generates a moment matrix for a supplied set of Hermitian operators.

 `new_algebraic_matrix_system`: Starts a new context of shared variables, with specified algebraic relations.